Olivia Y. Hu

 1. How do individuals select romantic partners across race and class boundaries?

-2. What happens to people’s understanding of social difference after they enter these unions?
+2. What happens to people’s understandings of social difference after they enter these unions?

-3. How do individuals in mixed-race relationships navigate different social spaces?
+3. How do individuals in mixed-race relationships navigate their unions’ interraciality in different social contexts?

-Prior to beginning my graduate studies, I executed marketing campaigns at UBS Investment Bank and consulted on new CPG and OTC product launches at Nielsen.
-I received my Bachelor of Science in Sociology and Business Administration from New York University’s Leonard N. Stern School of Business.
+Prior to beginning my graduate studies at the University of Pennsylvania, I executed marketing campaigns at UBS Investment Bank and consulted on new product launches at Nielsen.
+I received my B.S. in Sociology and Business Administration from New York University’s Leonard N. Stern School of Business in 2015.

 Education